fulkast/CarND-MPC-Project/README.md

 ## Waypoint Following
 The waypoints in the global map coordinates are transformed into the vehicle's coordinates.
 Thereafter, the trajectory is approximated by a third order polynomial(or lower depending on the number of waypoints).

+## Accounting for Actuator Latency
+In reality, the desired actuations output by the MPC controller is not enforced instantaneously.
+In this project, it is assumed that it takes 0.1 seconds before the vehicle reaches the desired setpoint steering angle and throttle acceleration.
+To account for this artifact, the initial state of the vehicle at the first time horizon, is projected forward by the delay of 0.1 seconds.
+Since in the vehicle frame, the car's position and orientation is given by the identity affine transformation, the resultant drift due to the time delay is given by the following.

+x(0) = 0 + delay * cos(psi(0)) v(0)
+y(0) = 0 + delay * sin(psi(0)) v(0)
+v(0) = v(0) + delay * a(0)
+psi(0) = 0 + delay * v(0) / Lf * delta(0)

+Note that `psi(0) = 0`

 ---